Mastering Exponentiation in C: Basic Methods, pow(), and Matrix Power Calculations

 }

-The code above uses a for loop to perform exponentiation.
-By multiplying the base a specified number of times, you obtain the result.
-This method is simple, easy to understand, and highly useful as a basic exponentiation approach.
+In the code above, the for loop is used to compute exponentiation.
+By multiplying the base the specified number of times, we obtain the power result.
+This method is simple and easy to understand, and it is sufficiently useful as a basic exponentiation calculation.

 3. Exponentiation Using Variables

-When calculating powers, using variables improves code reusability.
-By leveraging variables, you can easily perform exponentiation with different values in a flexible way.
+When calculating exponentiation, it is convenient to use variables to improve code reusability.
+By using variables, you can flexibly perform exponentiation with different values.

 #include <stdio.h>